melloradam97/app-template/README.md

 ## Supplementary Technologies 💼

-- **Nodemailer**: An efficient way to send emails from our applications.
+- **Nodemailer**: An efficient way to send emails from our applications to view locally.
 - **UploadThing**: A super easy file upload library for React.
 - **Resend**: A library for sending emails.
 - **React-Email**: A library for building responsive HTML emails.

 ## Current Progress 🌱

 This is a work in progress.
 I will be continuously updating as I make progress.
-Feedback and suggestions are always welcome!

 ## Future Plans ✨

-Considering the potential utility for others, I might evolve this into a full-fledged template for developers to use.
-Stay tuned!
+Considering the potential utility for others, I might evolve this into a full-fledged template.

----

-## Contribution 💡

-If you've got suggestions, ideas, or feedback, please don't hesitate to reach out or open an issue/pull request.
-Your contributions will be highly appreciated.

----

-Thank you for checking out my project template! 🙌